 The credit for previously taxed property (the PTP credit) is provided to relieve some of the harshness that could otherwise result when an individual dies soon after inheriting property upon which a Federal estate tax has already been imposed.
 The PTP credit is allowed for all or some portion of the Federal estate taxes paid on property transferred to the decedent within the past ten years.
 The PTP credit is graduated according to the amount of time that has elapsed between the date the property was transferred to the decedent and the date of death.
 The maximum PTP credit is 100% of the previously paid taxes, when the decedent received the property within the first two years prior to the date of death.
-The minimum PTP credit is 20%
+The minimum PTP credit is 20% of the previously paid taxes, when the decedent received the property during the ninth and tenth years preceding the date of death.33

-3026 U.S.C. §§ 2011, 2014.
+30 26 U.S.C. §§ 2011, 2014.

-3126 U.S.C. § 2011.
+31 26 U.S.C. § 2011.
 This credit is to be phased out over the period 2002 to 2004 and be replaced by a deduction in 2005.
-Prior to this year the maximum state death tax credit was \$1,082,800 plus 16% of the adjusted taxable estate above \$10,040,000.
-The maximum amount of the credit allowed in 2002 is 75% of the prior credit.
-In 2003 the maximum amount of the credit will be, 50% of the pre-phase-out credit; and in 2004, 25% of the pre-phase-out credit.
+Prior to this phase-out, the maximum state death tax credit was \$1,082,800 plus 16% of the adjusted taxable estate above \$10,040,000.
+The maximum amount of the credit allowed in 2002 was 75% of the prior credit.
+In 2003 the maximum amount of the credit is 50% of the pre-phase-out credit.
+In 2004,the maximum amount of the credit will be 25% of the pre-phase-out credit.